paulmdorr/xcaffolder/readme.md

 You should run it from the folder containing the config file, otherwise **_xcaffolder_** wouldn't be able to find the templates generators folder.

-Besides the arguments list that is passed to the generator, you may also add the "-d" option, which will make **_xcaffolder_** run in "dry mode", printing the structure that will be generated without actually creating it.
+Besides the arguments list that is passed to the generator, you may also add the "-d" option, which will make **_xcaffolder_** run in "dry mode".
+This option will output a preview of the structure that will be generated, without actually creating it.

 ## Collaborating
 ------

 Don't hesitate to contact me at [paulmdorr.me/contact](http://paulmdorr.me/contact) if you have suggestions or questions.
-Also, feel free to create a _new issue_ or make a _pull request_!
+Also, feel free to create a _new issue_ or make a _pull request_ on the [github repo](https://github.com/paulmdorr/xcaffolder)!